 One interesting use of the swan is as a living lawnmower.

-Although few people eat them, swan meat is quite edible.
-In fact, it was a royal delicacy in medieval times.
+Although few people eat swans today, swan meat was a royal delicacy in medieval times.
 Swan is lean, but quite moist.
 Its flavor is only lightly gamey.

 Swan eggs are also edible.
 However, swans lay very few eggs per year.
 The eggs are not typically eaten, but hatched to produce new swans.